dskang/bemo-api/README.md

     Returns {status: 'failure', error: 'receive call'} if there is a call to be received before polling Returns {status: 'failure', error: 'invalid'} if the target is invalid

 Poll for incoming calls.
-(In case of failure to open a socket.)
+(Alternative to push)

     GET /incoming?token=TOKEN